flutter/cocoon/CI_YAML.md

 # properties: A map of string, string.
 Values are parsed to their closest data model.
 # postsubmit_properties: Properties that are only run on postsubmit.
 # timeout: Integer defining whole build execution time limit for all steps in minutes.
+# dimensions: A list of testbed dimensions which the CI determines what testbed to assign a target to.
 #
 # Minimal example:
 # Linux analyze will run on all presubmit and in postsubmit.